86Box/bios-tools/README.md

 ### Phoenix

-* Identification is **not perfect**, as the location of identification data varies from version to version, and a lot of OEMs mess with it.
 * Phoenix has no concept of a string.
-Any date or time found in the BIOS is interpreted as the string.
+The BCPSYS build information is extracted as one.
+* OEM modifications which may interfere with detection: **DEC** (sign-on), potentially others where the version information was modified.

 ### SystemSoft